-- 1) Lack of local community awareness. - 2) Lack of knowledge of the species' occurrence, abundance, spatial and temporal distribution, including breeding status. - 3) Lack of Species Management Plan. - 4) Use of insecticides for control of insect 'pests' such as Mosquitoes and possible adverse effect on food availability.
+- 1) Lack of knowledge of the species' breeding status. - 2) Use of insecticides for control of insect 'pests' such as Mosquitoes and Tsetse-flies might also adversely affect food availability. - 3) Alien aquatic vegetation. - 4) Drainage of vleis and other wetlands for agriculture.